gopheracademy/gopheracademy-web/content/advent-2017/messaging-framework.md

 I needed to create a simple framework to provide my endpoint devices ( doesn't matter which platform they run on ) the option to send and receive messages from my backend.
 I require those messages to be managed by a message broker so that they can be processed in an asynchronous way.
 The system contains 4 main layers, this article section is mainly about the first one:
-1. **TCP servers** - Needs to keep maintain as many as possible concurrent tcp sockets with the endpoints. all of the endpoints messages will be processed on a different layer through the message broker.
-This keeps the TCP servers layer very thin and effective and to keep as many concurrent connection as possible, and Go is a good pick for it ( see [this article](https://medium.freecodecamp.org/million-websockets-and-go-cc58418460bb))
+1. **TCP servers** - Needs to maintain as many TCP sockets in synch with the endpoints as possible.
+All of the endpoints messages will be processed on a different layer by the message broker.
+This keeps the TCP servers layer very thin and effective.
+I also want to keep as many concurrent connection as possible, and Go is a good choice for this ( see [this article](https://medium.freecodecamp.org/million-websockets-and-go-cc58418460bb))
 2. **Message broker** - Responsible for delivering the messages between the TCP servers layer and the workers layer.
 I chose [Apache Kafka](https://kafka.apache.org/) for that purpose.
 3. **Workers layer** - will process the messages through services exposed in the backend layer.
-4. **Backed services layer** - An encapsulation of services requires by your application such as DB, Authentication, Logging, external APIs and more.
+4. **Backed services layer** - An encapsulation of services required by your application such as DB, Authentication, Logging, external APIs and more.

 So, this Go Server:
 1. communicates with its endpoint clients by TCP sockets.
 2. queues the messages in the message broker.
-3. receives back messages from the broker after they were processed and send response acknowledgment and/or errors to the TCP clients.
+3. receives back messages from the broker after they were processed and sends response acknowledgment and/or errors to the TCP clients.

 The full source code is available in : https://github.com/orrchen/go-messaging
 I have also included a Dockerfile and a build script to push the image to your Docker repository.
 Special thanks to the great go Kafka [sarama library from Shopify](https://github.com/Shopify/sarama).

 _The article is divided to sections representing the components of the system.
-Each component should be decoupled from the others in a way that if you are interested in reading about just one of components it should be straight forward._
+Each component should be decoupled from the others in a way that allows you to read about a single component in a straight forward manner._

 ## TCP Client
 Its role is to represent a TCP client communicating with our TCP server.